MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 ## Filter by Boolean expression: *where*

-The [AzureActivity](/azure/azure-monitor/reference/tables/azureactivity) table has entries from the Azure activity log, which provides insight into subscription-level or management group-level events occuring in Azure.
+The [AzureActivity](/azure/azure-monitor/reference/tables/azureactivity) table has entries from the Azure activity log, which provides insight into subscription-level or management group-level events occurring in Azure.
 Let's see only `Critical` entries during a specific week.

 The [where](./whereoperator.md) operator is common in the Kusto Query Language. `where` filters a table to rows that match specific criteria.
 The following example uses multiple commands.
 First, the query retrieves all records for the table.
 Then, it filters the data for only records that are in the time range.
 Finally, it filters those results for only records that have a `Critical` level.